Nishtha56/Python_project/README.md

 8. Outlier Detection - Competitor Price
 Z-score method used to detect outliers in competitor pricing.

-📊 Tools & Libraries
+📊 Tools & Libraries:
 pandas
 numpy
 matplotlib
 seaborn

-📈 Output
+📈 Output:
 The script outputs statistical summaries and visualizations that help in understanding:
 Product trends
 Pricing structures